vincentcr/htflood/README.md

 ## Request Syntax

-htflood's syntax is heavily inspired from [httpie](http://httpie.org).
+htflood's syntax is heavily inspired from [httpie](http://httpie.org), with some additions to specify count, concurrency and distribution parameters.

 `
 htflood -count 128 -concurrency 32 http://google.com